avsuhas/Hoverfly/README.md

-Simulate Mode : it will simulate from the stored response and will not make a call to the actual API.
+**Simulate Mode :** It will simulate from the stored response and will not make a call to the actual API.